Push subscriptions to CREODIAS EODATA catalogue

 Listing current subscriptions

-To list subscriptions which are currently associated with your account, send GET request to the following URL:
+To all list subscriptions currently associated with your account, send GET request to the following URL:

 https://datahub.creodias.eu/odata/v1/Subscriptions/Info